-Thing is, I could do what they do…at a pinch…not as well as them, or as fast but I know what’s going on under the hood, and in a good level of detail.
-It’s not boasting if it’s fact, and the fact is we have a huge body of shared knowledge.
+The thing is, I could do what they do…at a pinch…not as well as them or as fast, but I know what’s going on under the hood, and in a good level of detail.
+It’s not boasting if it’s a fact, and the fact is we have a huge body of shared knowledge.
 That’s me from a tech-first background.
 I’m still tech-current, and that’s important to realise.
-I haven’t shed my roots, I’ll work hard to maintain my expertise to a level that lets me function in a capacity that’s relevant to the technical data folks.
+I haven’t shed my roots; I’ll work hard to maintain my expertise to a level that lets me function in a capacity that’s relevant to the technical data folks.

-The same applies to non-tech-first – whether it’s from product development, experimentation/optimisation, marketing, design, content – whatever – the core non-tech skills don’t atrophy with a change in primary role.
+The same applies to non-tech-first – whether it’s from product development, experimentation/optimization, marketing, design, content – whatever – the core non-tech skills don’t atrophy with a change in the primary role.
 Maintain currency as pilots say.
-Be ready to add value, share, learn what’s new, and what’s legacy.
+Be ready to add value, share, and learn what’s new and what’s legacy.
 That’s the nature of being tech-adjacent.

 The Avengers assemble…